TLDR:

 • Down the road, support cloud based storage for seamless application use across multiple devices.

-5 Participants were all given 2 different tasks, producing the following insights:
+5 Participants were all given 2 different tasks, producing the following insights

 • All participants successfully completed the task.